 At the personal and cultural level, what are effective tools to overcome unconscious bias?

-The personal level is most likely simpler to conceptualise, but hard to overcome because it requires the individual to bring to conscious awareness difficult information about themselves.
+The personal level is simpler to conceptualise, but hard to overcome because it requires the individual to bring to conscious awareness difficult realities about themselves.
 The main thing to avoid is judging oneself negatively when an insight becomes conscious.
-Rather, accept the cognitive deficit as is and carefully look where it plays out in everyday life, then, correct it by stopping the thought pattern that leads to that repetitive behaviour.
-Write it down, become familiar with the previous behaviour - then stop it.
-What is more, hear yourself speak: try and figure out your own subjective meanings.
+Rather, accept the cognitive bias as is and carefully look where it plays out in everyday life, then, correct it by stopping the thought pattern that leads to that repetitive thought process or behaviour.
+Write it down, become objectively familiar with it - then stop it.

-As mentioned, you can teach people conceptualisations of biases.
-However, it isn’t until people connect with insight and personal feelings associated with such biases in their own lives that transcendence of those biases may occur, resulting in reduced myopic perspectives of the world, the people in it and perhaps, more importantly, conceptions of self.
+As mentioned, you can teach people conceptualisations of biases, however, it isn’t until people connect with insight and personal feelings associated with such biases in their own lives that transcendence of those biases may occur, resulting in reduced myopic perspectives of the world, the people in it and perhaps, more importantly, conceptions of self.
 Mindfulness meditation, journal writing or any other introspective practice is a good idea.
-Moreover, documenting decisions made coupled with retrospective analysis concerning the outcomes of those decisions, are some ideas to address biases at the individual level.
+Moreover, documenting decisions one makes coupled with retrospective analysis concerning the outcomes of those decisions are some ideas to address biases at the individual level.

 From a culture perspective, heuristic transcendence is a much more challenging issue to address.
 There are more variables associated with bias problems at the collective level—more people are involved in the process with different levels of insight, motivation and intellect, at different stages of their lives and careers more generally.

 Simply put, heuristics play out within all layers and levels of culture creation and moment-to-moment re-creation.
-It’s important to pay attention to the micro details of organisational life and, interpreting details of finer interpersonal exchange, those fundamental microstructures of interpersonal relations in order to better observe our biases.
+It’s important to pay attention to the micro details of organisational life and interpret details of finer interpersonal exchange, those fundamental microstructures of interpersonal relations in order to better observe our biases.

 Theaanna Kiaos is an organisational anthropologist, specialising in organisational culture and diversity.
 Theaanna is completing her Ph.D. in Management (ethnography) through Macquarie Graduate School of Management.
 Theaanna has been a sought-after and successful speaker at numerous D&I conferences.
 She has been interviewed on SBS World News on the topic of "Most Australian workplaces are failing to achieve diversity": she has also been interviewed as a subject matter expert by Women's Agenda and Shortlist.